darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press Stadia button to power on Stadia controller and it will reconnect to BlueRetro.

-# 15 - 8BitDo N64 Modkit Paring Guide
+# 15 - 8BitDo N64 Modkit Pairing Guide

 ## 15.1 - First pairing